PixelmonToGo/PrometheusExporter/README.md

-# Minecraft Prometheus Exporter
+# Prometheus Exporter for Sponge

-A **Sponge plugin** which exports Minecraft server stats for Prometheus.
+A **Sponge plugin** which exports Minecraft server statistics for Prometheus.

 ## Quick Start